scicomm-IISER/scicomm-IISER.github.io/_posts/Issue3/2025-02-01-interviewCSS.md

 Assuming that it would take a while for the interview call to come, hopefully after I submitted my thesis, I decided to apply.
 However, things moved much faster than I expected.
 Within three months of submitting my application, I received the interview call.
 I was interviewed in March, and by May 1st, I was offered a faculty position.
 Of course, it was a conditional offer, subject to the completion of my PhD.
 But I think that's how things turned up, favorably.
 I believe I made the right decision to join immediately after my PhD.
 The experience I gained in those initial years, setting up my lab and building my team, was just as valuable as any postdoctoral experience could have been.
 {: .interview-answer }
 SS: My next question would be if you look back as an IIT student and today as an IIT teacher, what similarities and differences are defined because you are  from an IIT which needs no introduction, the IIT comfort.
 But frankly speaking, you are now in IIT which is much newer compared to even 50 years, not even 25 years.
 So, I mean what legacy IITs have for the previous seven IITs.
 So, I mean what differences and similarities do you find and then from the fun point, from the bench to the chair, How do you just change direction?
-{% include article-image.html image="/assets/images/articles/iit-h_3.png" caption="Prof. Sharma joined as a faculty at Indian Institute of Technology (IIT) Hyderabad in the department of Chemical Engineering even before formally submitting his PhD thesis" width=500 %}
+{% include figure.html image="iit-h_3.png" caption="Prof. Sharma joined as a faculty at Indian Institute of Technology (IIT) Hyderabad in the department of Chemical Engineering even before formally submitting his PhD thesis" width=500 suppressPrefix=true %}

 CSS: I think it's an interesting question because I was a PhD student at IIT Kanpur and then joined a new IIT that was still in the process of being established at the time.
 So, yes, there are a lot of differences, as well as similarities, and I would consider both aspects.
 {: .interview-answer }